PFTL/website/content/blog/22_Step_by_step_qt.rst

 Adding a Scrollbar for the Brightness
 -------------------------------------
 Before we move to the problem of acquiring a movie continuously, let's add a slider that can control the brightness of the image.
-As usual, everything starts within the ``__init__`` method, again, I am showing only the relevant code:
+As usual, everything starts within the ``__init__`` method.
+I am showing only the relevant code:

 .. code-block:: python